 What is Body Dysmorphia?

 Your first question is probably, what is body dysmorphia?
 If you suspect you, a friend, or a family member has body dysmorphia, you may already be familiar with some aspects.
-Body dysmorphia is a fixation on a slight flaw or perceived flaw with one’s face, skin, or body.
+Body dysmorphia, also called body dysmorphic disorder or BDD, is a fixation on a slight flaw or perceived flaw with one’s face, skin, or body.
 This flaw might be a skin blemish, the size or shape of a facial feature, muscle tone, facial or body hair, or something else.
-It is important to note that, with body dysmorphic disorder (BDD), this perceived flaw is not noticeable or barely noticeable to other people.
+It is important to note that, with body dysmorphic disorder, this perceived flaw is not noticeable or barely noticeable to other people.
 Body dysmorphic disorder is mainly a struggle with perception and fixation; someone with BDD believes there is something very wrong with their appearance when there isn’t.
 This fixation is not merely dissatisfaction with one aspect of a person’s appearance.
 Body dysmorphic disorder dominates a person’s life, interfering with social activities, work, school, and everyday life.

 What Are the Symptoms of Body Dysmorphia?